jayverhoef/MCMCharp/README.md

 system.file("rawdata/createData.R", package = "MCMCharp")

-You can navigate to this script and run it in you favorite R environment.
+You can navigate to this script and run it in you favorite R environment if you want to modify the data from scratch.

 A PDF Presentation on Model and Results
 ------------------------